Emmotes/ic_spoilers/docs/dukeravengard.md

 # Basic Information

-Ulder Ravengard will be the new champion in the Dragondown event on 5 June 2024.
+Duke Ravengard will be the new champion in the Dragondown event on 5 June 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">